Calling APIs and Webhooks

 Why Call an API or Webhook?

-• This gives you the ability to call your own APIs that can do pre- and post-processing.
+• This gives you the ability to call your own APIs that can do anything you want!

-• As an example, you could configure your own internal API that Steve calls with an account number that he pulls from a page.
-Your API can use that account number to pull relevant data about that account from internal systems, directly make an LLM call with the new augmented data, and then pass the result back to Steve.
+• As an example, you could configure an internal API that your Agent calls with an account number that it pulls from a page.
+Your API can use that account number to pull relevant data about that account from internal systems, directly make an LLM call with the new augmented data, and then pass the result back to your Agent.

 • Or you could send the input to an LLM for processing, and then write it out to a Google Sheet or to Salesforce.